 - Are humble and collaborative

-- Are action-oriented, and have business or consulting experience to draw from
+- Action-oriented and have business or consulting experience to draw from

-- Are strong written and oral communicators, and consistently synthesize complex topics and systems
+- Strong written and oral communicators, and consistently synthesize complex topics and systems

 - Have experience leading and mentoring high potential people with varying backgrounds

-- Are excited to stay dedicated to the field for years to come
+- Excited to stay dedicated to the field for years to come

 - Able to work as a W2 employee for a US non-profit.